jupyter-book/mystmd/packages/myst-parser/docs/consuming/advanced.md

 The command `npm run test` runs the tests, these are mostly based on the [fixtures](fixtures) folder.
 You can also use `npm run test:watch` to run on any file changes.

-The command `npm run start` starts a server for manually testing and playing with `mystjs`, this uses a in-memory bundle of what would go in the `dist` folder.
+The command `npm run start` starts a server for manually testing and playing with MyST, this uses a in-memory bundle of what would go in the `dist` folder.
 Note that this does not actually build the library!

 ## Typescript

-`mystjs` uses Typescript in `strict` mode and `noImplicitAny`.
+`myst-parser` uses Typescript in `strict` mode and `noImplicitAny`.
 The types are distributed with the package.

 ## Build Targets

-The package create a `dist` folder and transpiles all code from Typescript to Javascript.
+The package create a `dist` folder and transpile all code from Typescript to Javascript.
 The main library can run in both the browser and in node, however, another file `myst.ts` is used to attached the global `MyST` variable to the `window`.
 This file `myst.min.js` is what should be distributed when using scripts in HTML.